coyleej/RenderTools/README.md

 # RenderTools
 POV-Ray tools for use with MANTIS

 This repository is a stand-alone development branch for the MANTIS rendering tools.
 It is actively under development, so some of the scripts may be semi-functional.
-If you want something that is stable, please refer to MANTIS.
+If you want something stable, please refer to MANTIS.
 (MANTIS can be found here: https://github.com/harperes/MANTIS)

 The following is a brief description of what all files here do.
 For additional details, please refer to the docstrings in the functions.